Make-UpWorkClub/StudyNotes/en-US/notes/📗Cegep 2/English/Essay.md

 ### Body paragraph

-Can be organized by:
+- Can be organized by:
 	- Type of literary device, `e.g.` two paragraphes on symbolism and characterization
 	- Character
 	- Scene
+- ==Topic sentence contains device==

-Acknowledge counterarguments but do not justify them No counterargument paragraph
+- Acknowledge counterarguments but do not justify them
+- No counterargument paragraph
-Last sentence explicitly connects to the theme
+- Last sentence explicitly connects to the theme

 ### Conclusion